 It’s also very mild and adequate for most skin types.
 It is a great ingredient for creams and lotions, face or body ones.
 It’s very good for mature skins, making it my favorite face toner.

-How Do You Make Rose Water For Your Face?
+How To Make Rose Water Toner For Your Face?

 Make an infusion of rose petals with distilled water.
 This infusion can provide just as much skin-loving therapy as some of the more expensive products.
 It’s a hack, but a very good, accessible and cheap one!